5. “Do you not know that the wicked shall not

 Greek text here is the same.
 The Aramaic text isn’t saying that the disciples have more than one neck.
 Neck

 is plural here because there is more than one person spoken of in the phrase.

 (sing.).”
 Additionally, there are some examples with this verbal noun form in which the second noun sounds

 like it should be plural to an English speaker, but it is not.
-We know this because at Revelation 22:15,
+We know this because at Revelation 22:15, the Greek

 And at Job 13:4, the phrase says: “speakers (pl.) of a lie (sing.).”
 We know